ygguser/peers_updater/README.md

-  -a, --api             Add/remove peers during execution (requires enabling the admin API) -n, --number <VALUE>  The number of peers to add (excluding extra ones) [default: 3] -e, --extra <VALUE>   A space-separated string with the URIs of the peers that should always be in the configuration -r, --restart         Restart the Yggdrasil (systemd or windows) service -h, --help            Print help information
+  -a, --api             Add/remove peers during execution (requires enabling the admin API) -n, --number <VALUE>  The number of peers to add (excluding extra ones) [default: 3] -e, --extra <VALUE>   A space-separated string with the URIs of the peers that should always be in the configuration -i, --ignore <VALUE>  A space-separated string with the URIs of the peers that should always be ignored -r, --restart         Restart the Yggdrasil (systemd or windows) service -h, --help            Print help information
   -V, --version         Print version information